robohase/wit_node_ros2/README.md

 This is unofficial ROS2 package for wit motion company imu and gps sensor.

-Tested with WitMotion WT901C RS232.
+Tested with WitMotion WT901C RS232 and HWT906.

 ## Build